-The northern winter, or ‘dry’ season (April – Sept), has long days of sunshine and blue skies.
-Temperatures range from 24 degrees Celsius overnight to around 34 degrees Celsius during the day, and could be called ‘perfect weather’.
-Coastal temperatures vary little throughout the day, while the interior may top 40 degrees by the day and dramatically drop towards zero in the cool of the night.
+The northern winter, or ‘dry’ season (April – Sept), is characterised by long days of sunshine and blue skies.
+Temperatures range from 24°C overnight to around 34°C during the day, and could be called ‘perfect weather’.
+Coastal temperatures hardly vary throughout the day, while the interior may top 40° by the day and dramatically drop towards zero at night.

-The northern summer, or ‘wet’ season (Oct – March), has a temperatures in the mid to high 30′s and high humidity.
-Visitors from cooler climates may find this challenging, however many Europeans love the balmy combination of heat, humidity and long days of sunshine.
+In the northern summer months, or ‘wet’ season (Oct – March), temperatures are in the mid to high 30′s with high humidity.
+Visitors from cooler climates may find this challenging, however many visitors enjoy the balmy combination of heat, humidity and long days of sunshine.

-The warm sun and temperate climate has helped Western Australia cement its reputation as a world -renowned food and wine region, and is also conducive to the State’s outdoor lifestyle.
+The warm sun and temperate climate has helped the south west cement its reputation as a world -renowned food and wine region.